mbrejla/hugo-modules/series-toc/README.md

 series_order: 01
 # Choose if module starts opened (default: false)
 series_open: true
+#If you place the series-toc at the top of the article include a manual summary
+summary: "Summary of article"
 ---
 ```

+**Due to Hugos way of generating summaries (and no simple way to filter shortcode content from it), you should use the frontmatter parameter 'summary' for article summaries.
+Otherwise {{< series-toc >}}-contents will show up in the summary, if used at the top of an article.**

 You can also set the default open state globally via your params.toml